• Skip to main content

 • Heat a 12” skillet over medium high heat.
 Add the oil, heat until it shimmers, then add the chicken breasts in a single layer.
 Sear 5 minutes until golden brown, then flip and sear on the other side 5 minutes more.
 Transfer chicken using tongs to a plate; tent with foil to keep warm.

-• Add the remaining tbsp oil to the pan and allow to heat for 1 minute.
+• Add the remaining tablespoon oil to the pan and allow to heat for 1 minute.
 Add the tomatoes to the skillet and toss in the hot oil for 2 minutes, shaking occasionally.

 • Pour the chicken broth into the pan; use a wood spoon to gently scrape any browned bits from the bottom of the pan.